reactivemarkets/desktop/CONTRIBUTING.md

 Before creating a PR, please raise an issue to discuss it.

+## Commits

+We use [convention commits](https://www.conventionalcommits.org) style of commit messages.

 ## Style

 The codebase is written in typescript, this is set to be strict with all warnings and errors turned on.
 We also use ts-lint with pretty much all rules turned on.
 Both are run as part of the build.